jleslie0628-stack/Checkmate-the-Crowd/README.md

 Clone the repository:

 Bash

 git clone https://github.com/jleslie0628-stack/Checkmate-the-Crowd

-Install dependencies:
+🛠️ Install dependencies:

 Bash

 npm install

-Start the server:
+💻 Start the server:

 Bash

 node server.js

 Open your browser and navigate to http://localhost:3000.

 📸 Project Preview

-(Feel free to upload a screenshot of your game board here!)
+Feel free to check it out at https://checkmatethecrowd.live/

 🤝 Contributing
 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.